Western Copper and Gold (NYSE:WRN) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Western Copper and Gold (NYSE:WRN – Get Rating) in a report published on Saturday.
-The brokerage issued a sell rating on the stock.
+Analysts at StockNews.com started coverage on shares of Western Copper and Gold (NYSE:WRN – Get Rating) in a note issued to investors on Sunday.
+The brokerage set a “sell” rating on the stock.

-Separately, HC Wainwright raised their target price on shares of Western Copper and Gold from $2.50 to $2.75 and gave the stock a buy rating in a research note on Tuesday, November 1st.
+Separately, HC Wainwright upped their price objective on shares of Western Copper and Gold from $2.50 to $2.75 and gave the stock a “buy” rating in a research report on Tuesday, November 1st.

 Western Copper and Gold Company Profile